Davidthecoderme/CSI3140A4/README.md

 Copy and paste the following SQL commands into the query editor window:
 ![image](https://github.com/user-attachments/assets/987f3639-7d26-4c6c-902a-a7268ed16747)

-Step 5: Enter the corresponding PostgreSQL username and password that you cloned from the repo on your computer, found in under folder server/db_connect.php
+-Step 5: Enter the corresponding PostgreSQL username and password that you cloned from the repo on your computer, found in under folder server/db_connect.php
 ![image](https://github.com/user-attachments/assets/a813314b-b476-4fd1-b3ea-af748667dd3d)

 Additional Notes: